scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above 5th.

-#### True Sight
-*5th Level*
 ___
-- **Casting Time:** 5 AP
-- **Range:** Self
-- **Duration:** 1 Hour

-Enhance your vision, seeing through illusions and invisiblity, seeing things for how they really are.
-Make a spellcasting roll against 2 bad die, on success you gain True sight out to 15 tiles, even seeing into the etheral plane.

-The duration increases by 1 hour for every level above 5th.

-#### Curse of Pain
-*5th Level*
-___
-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** 1 day

-Curse a creature with pain.
-Make a spellcasting roll vs the creatures Willpower.
-On success the creature takes an additional wound die every time they take damage, or a full wound on crit.

-You may target an additional person for every level above the 5th.

 #### Suggestion
 *5nd Level*
-___
 - **Casting Time:** 10 AP
 - **Range:** 15
 - **Duration:** 24 Hours